sumanbhattarai/isc2-cc/README.md

 - SIEMs offer **real-time analysis** and **incident detection** by unifying logs.
 - Effective monitoring enhances your organization's **security posture** and **response readiness**.

+# 👥 Social Awareness and Training

+## 🎭 Social Engineering

+Social engineering is a form of manipulation where attackers exploit **human psychology** rather than technical vulnerabilities to compromise security.

+### 🎯 Definition

+Social engineering attacks trick people into:

+- Disclosing sensitive information
+- Granting unauthorized access
+- Performing actions that compromise security

+It’s essentially **running a con** — digitally or in person.

+### 🧠 Psychological Principles Behind Social Engineering

+#### 🧑‍⚖️ Authority

+- People defer to perceived authority figures.
+- Example: A fake executive demands access or issues instructions with confidence and tone of authority.

+#### 😨 Intimidation

+- Threats, aggressive tone, or fear of consequences.
+- Example: “If you don’t reset this password right now, the CEO will fire you.”

+#### 🧑‍🤝‍🧑 Consensus (Social Proof)

+- People follow group behavior.
+- Example: “Everyone else approved this install, you’re the last one.”

+#### ⏳ Scarcity

+- Urgency created by limited availability.
+- Example: “This is the last upgraded router — do you want it or should I move on?”

+#### ⏱️ Urgency

+- Rushes the target into action without thinking.
+- Example: “The system will go down if this isn’t fixed in 10 minutes!”

+#### 😊 Familiarity / Liking

+- Builds trust through friendliness and flattery.
+- Example: “Hey, I think we met at last month’s IT mixer!”

+### 🛡️ Defense: Security Awareness

+The best protection against social engineering is **user education**.

+#### Teach users to:

+- **Verify** identities before granting access or information
+- Be **skeptical of urgent or pushy requests**
+- **Report** suspicious behavior
+- Understand that **manipulation tactics** like the six above are commonly used by attackers

+> ⚠️ **Wariness is a virtue.** Encourage a healthy level of suspicion in security-sensitive environments.

 ---

 ✨ **Stay vigilant, stay secure, and ace your (ISC)² CC Exam!** 🚀